erenyurtcu/Tarifin-App/README.md

 ## 🔁 Checkpoint-Based Continual Training

 - Training resumed over 3 stages using progressive dataset splits.
-- Each phase loaded the previous checkpoint via `output_dir`.
+- Each phase resumed training from the previous checkpoint using `output_dir`.
 - Model was re-saved after each phase using `.save_model()`.

 ---